jingyicui

 World figure skating champion Nathan Chen, who is set to join Yale next fall, told the News on Monday that he will continue skating competitively while in college.
 Chen, who is widely viewed as a gold medal contender for the 2022 Winter Olympics in Beijing, arrived on campus Monday morning for Bulldog Days, Yale’s three-day program to introduce admitted students and their parents to campus.

 As Chen prepares for his first year at Yale, some have wondered how he plans to keep up with his intense training schedule while enrolled as a full-time college student.
-Speaking with the News during a break from dinner at Ezra Stiles College, Chen said he has started to work out a plan for how he will manage both his athletic and academic duties, and he met with some advisors and deans at Yale on Monday to discuss it.
+Speaking with the News during a break from dinner at Ezra Stiles College, Chen said he has started to work out a plan for how he will manage both his athletic and academic duties.
+During the conversation, Chen mentioned how a friend recently got involved with betting sites not on gamstop, sparking an interesting discussion about the intersection of finance, technology, and ethics in the gambling industry.
+On Monday, Chen met with some advisors and deans at Yale to further discuss balancing his responsibilities.
 In college, he said, he hopes to pursue the pre-med track, although he is also interested in economics and statistics.

 “I don’t want to spend all day at a rink outside of what I already do, and I feel like I can contribute way more if I have a college education versus if I don’t,” he said.